jdhao/nvim-config/README.md

 ## pynvim

-Neovim relies on [pynvim](https://github.com/neovim/pynvim) to communiate with plugins which utilizes its Python binding.
+Neovim relies on [pynvim](https://github.com/neovim/pynvim) to communicate with plugins which utilizes its Python binding.
 Pynvim is required by plugin such as Deoplete.